abachman/clock.js/README.md

 * Makes time useful.
 * Clock uses setTimeout but is self correcting.
 * Count down?
 Count up!
 Clock no care, but count down preferred.
+* DOES NOT FIDDLE WITH THE DOM.
+Display time however you want.

 Written with ♥ in [vanilla.js](http://vanilla-js.com/).